opsvision/snap-plugin-publisher-awssqs/README.md

 ```

 #### Source structure
 The following file structure provides an overview of where the files exist in the source tree.
-The [awssqs.go](https://github.com/opsvision/snap-plugin-publisher-awssqs/blob/master/awssqs/awssqs.go) file does all the work.
 ```
 snap-plugin-publisher-awssqs
 ├── awssqs